Course Title: Introduction to Clinical Practice

 This assessment task supports CLOs 1, 2 & 4

-Assessment 5: End of semester practical exam (Hurdle requirement)
+Assessment Task 3: End of semester practical assessment (HURDLE Requirement)

 This assessment task supports CLOs 1, 2, 3, 4 & 5